asciinema/asciinema-server/docs/INSTALL.md

 ### Initialize the database

+You have the config file ready and the data volumes mapped.
+It's time to set up the database.

+Start PostgreSQL container (skip this if you use existing PostgreSQL server):

+    docker-compose up -d postgres

-Now, once you have the config file ready, create database schema and seed it with initial data:
+Create database schema and seed it with initial data:

     docker-compose run --rm web bundle exec rake db:setup